Abhijay007/uptane-demo/docs/Standard/uptane-standard.md

 This Standard document provides the essential components for the secure design, implementation, and deployment of Uptane by OEMs and suppliers.
 These guidelines contribute to compromise resilience, or the ability to minimize the extent of the threat posed by any given attack.

 However, this specification is intended as an implementation guide, and not as a detailed technical argument about the security properties that Uptane provides.
-Readers interested in such documentation can refer to published papers that cover this topic. [\[UPTANEESCAR\]](#UPTANEESCAR)
+Readers interested in such documentation can refer to published papers that cover this topic. [\[UPTANEESCAR\]](#uptaneescar)

 ## 3.1.
 Why Uptane requires a standards document

 A standards document that can guide the safe design, integration, and deployment of Uptane in vehicles is needed at this time because:

-- The number of connected units on the average vehicle continues to grow, with mainstream cars now containing up to 100 million lines of code. [\[USATODAY\]](#USATODAY)
+- The number of connected units on the average vehicle continues to grow, with mainstream cars now containing up to 100 million lines of code. [\[USATODAY\]](#uptaneescar)
-- The expanded use of software over-the-air strategies creates new attack surfaces for malicious parties. [\[CR-OTA\]](#CR-OTA)
+- The expanded use of software over-the-air strategies creates new attack surfaces for malicious parties. [\[CR-OTA\]](#cr-ota)
 - Legacy update strategies, such as SSL/TLS or GPG/RSA, are not feasible for use on vehicle ECUs because they force manufacturers to chose between enhanced security and customizability.
 - Conventional strategies are also complicated by the differing resources of the ECUs, which can vary greatly in memory, storage space, and Internet connectivity.
 - The design of Uptane makes it possible to offer improved design flexibility without sacrificing security.